hirusha-adi/hirusha/blog/study-cie-al-cs-9618/index.md

 ## How to Get Started

 1. **Contact**
-   Reach out via email at [hirushaadi@gmail.com](mailto:hirushaadi@gmail.com) or on WhatsApp at +94777662700 to receive payment details.
+   Reach out via email at [hello@hirusha.xyz](mailto:hello@hirusha.xyz) or on WhatsApp at +94777662700 to receive payment details.
 2. **Receive Your Documents**
    Once payment is confirmed, your resources will be delivered within 24 hours.